bhisaac/5eFP/5eFP-SRD.md

 Section 5 of CC-BY-ND-4.0 includes a Disclaimer of Warranties and Limitation of Liability that limits Benjamin Heath Isaac's liability to you.

+This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at [https://dnd.wizards.com/resources/systems-reference-document](https://dnd.wizards.com/resources/systems-reference-document).
+The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).

+Many structural changes from 5e to 5eFP.
+Primary changes include the following.

+- Removed the bonus action.
+  - Quality of life improvement for both PCs and GMs.
+The game doesn't need one more type of action to run smoothly.
+Reducing complexity and improving playability for new players in particular.
+Bonus actions are revised and included within existing actions.
+For example, a bonus action spell like _healing word_ is now a 1st-level spell you can cast without discarding your action.
+- Ability scores are now just bonuses (or penalties).
+When calculating a bonus, you typically drop the "+" with positive numbers and include a "-" prefix on negative numbers.
+So, WIS (+0) + INT (-1) = -1.
+Similarly, CON (+3) + DEX (-1) = 2.
+- AC changes to Defense (10 + DEX) and the protection offered through armor or armor-like game features.

 # Introduction

 The Five Energies Focus Practice (5eFP) is a tabletop role-playing game (TRPG) that combines fun and immersive gameplay with deepening levels of self-exploration.
 5eFP can be played for fun, self-reflection, mindfulness, or all three.
 [5eFP's dedication and inspiration rules are system-agnostic and can be used with any TRPG.](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#inspiration)